How to Celebrate Lammas (Lughnasadh)

 Wheel of the Year

-Each sabbat represents a spoke in the Wheel of the YearOpens in a new tab. which is the Wiccan yearly cycle.
-Both the Wheel of the Year and its sabbats are rooted in storied pagan traditions.
+Each sabbat represents a spoke in the Wheel of the YearOpens in a new tab.

 Each sabbat falls on a seasonal marker based on the positions of the moon and sun.